syncfusion-content/xamarin-docs/Xamarin/SfRotator/getting-started.md

 # Getting Started

-This section explains you the steps to configure a Rotator control in a real-time scenario and also provides a walk-through on some of the customization features available in Rotator control.
+This section explains you the steps to configure a SfRotator control in a real-time scenario and also provides a walk-through on some of the customization features available in SfRotator control.

 ![](images/rotator.png)